UK police detain 2 suspects after train stabbings leave 9 people with life-threatening injuries

-LONDON (AP) — Ten people are hospitalized, nine with life-threatening injuries, after a mass stabbing attack caused fear and chaos on a London-bound train in eastern England, British police said Sunday.
-Two suspects are in custody and police are working to find a motive.
+LONDON (AP) — Ten people remained in hospital on Sunday, nine of them with life-threatening injuries, after a mass stabbing attack spread fear and chaos on a London-bound train in eastern England, British police said.
+Two suspects were in custody and police said they were working to find a motive.

-Bloodied passengers spilled out of the long-distance train when it made an emergency stop in the town of Huntingdon, where dozens of police waited, soon after multiple stabbings were reported onboard.
+Details of the attack were sketchy.
+Bloodied passengers spilled out of the long-distance train when it made an emergency stop on Saturday in the town of Huntingdon, where dozens of police waited, soon after multiple stabbings were reported onboard.

+Defense Secretary John Healey told Sky News that “the early assessment is that this was an isolated incident, an isolated attack.”

-“Ten people have been taken to hospital with nine believed to have suffered life-threatening injuries,” British Transport Police said in a statement early Sunday.
-“This has been declared a major incident and Counter Terrorism Policing are supporting our investigation whilst we work to establish the full circumstances and motivation for this incident.”
+British Transport Police said in a statement that "10 people have been taken to hospital with nine believed to have suffered life-threatening injuries.

+“This has been declared a major incident and Counter Terrorism Policing are supporting our investigation whilst we work to establish the full circumstances and motivation for this incident,” it added,

 The police force said that “Plato,” the national code word used by police and emergency services when responding to what could be a “marauding terror attack,” was initiated.
 That declaration was later rescinded but no motive for the attack was disclosed.